tjdraper/ImageSize/README.md

 ### divide="2"

 This is actually why I developed this add-on, but I'll get to that in a minute.
-Supply an number to divide the image size by.
+Supply a number to divide the image size by.

+### parse_path="yes"

+This allows you to use a plugin as input in the path parameter.
+This was added so that you get get a dimension of the native Statamic transform plugin.
+Sometimes you want to set a height or width only and let the other dimension be dynamic, but you need to know what that final dimension is.
+It works something like this:

+	{{ imagesize path="{transform src='/nature.jpg' width='100' quality='100'}" parse_path="yes" type="height" }}

+Note that the transform tag is in single curly brackets.
+Because of the way Statamic parses things, it won't work in double curly brackets.

 ## Why Is This Needed?!?